alexbaryzhikov/nnml/Assignment3/README.md

 stopping, and mini-batch size 100, i.e. run a3(0, 200, 1000, 0.35, 0.9, false, 100).
 This run will take more time.

-Q: What is the validation data classification loss now?
+> What is the validation data classification loss now?
 Write your answer with at least 5 digits after the decimal point.

 The simplest form of regularization is early stopping: we use the weights as they were